Belastok Region: Reintegration to Belarusian SSR and disbandment

 In April 1944 a special operational group was established, headed by D. K. Sukaczew, dismissed for this purpose from the oblast on 25 January 1944, which was to deal with reconstruction in triggered peripheral and district areas and municipal executive committees.
 Preparation also began operational groups from which activists of district committees were to be selected.
 Over 3,000 cadres who were selected underwent special training in Moscow and Gomel.
 On 18 April during the meeting of the Central Committee of the CP (b) B an action plan was approved Belostok Region for the coming months was approved.
 The office agreed to include a group of obek employees (operating in Moscow) together with the second secretary of the Belostok Obkom Andrei Elman as part of the operational group of the Belarusian Headquarters of the Partisan Movement operating under the command of the 1st Belorussian Front.
 P. Z. Kalinin, commander of BSzRP, commander of the operational group of the staff at the 1st Belarusian Front, and Andrey Elman organized communication with underground party organs and partisan units operating in the territory of the Bialystok region and help them by providing weapons and organizing the dispatch of propaganda literature.

-And so, In May 1944, after several months of absence, Sukaczew returned to BZP, already as the chairman of the Regional Executive Committee of the Council of Workers' Delegates in Bialystok.
-On 15 May 1944, the authorities of the Białystok underground obkom issued a decision to issue more local newspaper.
+In May 1944, after several months of absence, Sukaczew returned to BZP, already as the chairman of the Regional Executive Committee of the Council of Workers' Delegates in Bialystok.
+On 15 May 1944, the authorities of the Białystok underground obkom decided to issue more local newspaper.